jts/nanopolish/README.md

 ## Analysis workflows

-The two main uses of nanopolish are to calculate an improved consensus sequence for a draft genome assembly, or to find SNPs and indels with respect to a reference sequence.
+The two main uses of nanopolish are to calculate an improved consensus sequence for a draft genome assembly, and to find SNPs and indels with respect to a reference genome.

 ### Computing a new consensus sequence for a draft assembly

-The reads that are input into nanopolish must be output as a ```.fa``` file  by ```poretools```.
-This is important as ```poretools``` writes the path to the original ```.fast5``` file (containing the signal data) in the fasta header.
-These paths must be correct or nanopolish cannot find the events for each read.
-Let's say you have exported your reads to ```reads.fa``` and you want to polish ```draft.fa```.
-First we need to map the reads in base and event space to the draft assembly.

 ```
-# Extract the QC-passed reads from the FAST5 files
+# Extract the QC-passed reads from a directory of FAST5 files
 nanopolish extract --type [2d|template] directory/pass/ > reads.fa

 # Index the reference genome